davestewart/todo-emojis/README.md

 - download the [zip](https://github.com/davestewart/todo-emojis/archive/v1.0.0.zip) with the [png](./emojis/@4x) files
 - follow the instructions to add emojis [here](https://slack.com/intl/en-gb/help/articles/206870177-Add-custom-emoji-to-your-workspace-Add-custom-emoji-to-your-workspace)

-Use the high-res `@4x` versions to support high-DPI displays.
+Use the emojis in the `/high` folder to support high-DPI displays.

 When you add the emojis, be sure to name them the same as the filenames, i.e.: